MREYE-LUMC/ZOSPy/README.md

 ## About

-Wrapper around the [Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) API that provides a more pythonic and intuitive way to interact with the [ZOS-API](https://www.zemax.com/blogs/free-tutorials/getting-started-with-zos-api) through python using a .NET connection.
+Wrapper around the [Ansys Zemax OpticStudio](https://www.zemax.com/pages/opticstudio) API that provides a more pythonic and intuitive way to interact with the [ZOS-API](https://www.zemax.com/blogs/free-tutorials/getting-started-with-zos-api) through python using a .NET connection.
 It thereby allows you to do more optics modelling with less coding.